alptug/tweezepy/README.md

 * 'expressions' - functions with closed-form expressions for thermal motion in the PSD and AV
 * 'MLE' - classes for maximum likelihood estimation (MLE) and Monte Carlo Markov chain (MCMC) sampling
 * 'allanvar' - tools for calculating the AV and equivalent degrees of freedom
+* 'hadamardvar' - tools for calculating the HV and equivalent degrees of freedom
 * 'simulations' - tools to simulate bead thermal motion